-J. Annual Grantee Reports (Refer to Moyer PPM Section XVII)
+H. Annual Grantee Reports (Refer to Moyer PPM Section XVII)

 During the project implementation phase, the District is responsible for monitoring the project to assure the project is operational and the project emission reductions and other benefits are realized.

-All agreements include provisions for grantees to submit annual reports, commencing no later than 13 months after the project post-inspection and continuing annually thereafter throughout the project implementation phase of the agreement.
+All project awardees are required via contract term to submit an annual report for the project, pursuant to the Moyer PPM Section XVII.
 The agreement and project folder will include the dates the grantee's annual monitoring report is due and the agreement shall include language addressing project non-conformance.